-The image of the melting pot has persisted through the twentieth and into the twenty-first century, but not without serious criticism.
+The image of the melting pot has persisted through the 20th and into the 21st century, but not without serious criticism.
 In 1964, Philip Gleason summed up the many cultural uses of the term in his article, “The Melting Pot: Symbol of Fusion or Confusion?”
 He concludes that the “most serious distortion” of the melting pot image was the idea of “uniformity of product.”
 He writes, “Unconsciously, one suspects, many people came to feel that there was something wrong with immigrants if they did not visibly start ‘blending.’”

 Religion was one area where blending had its limits.
 In the 1940s sociologist Will Herberg proposed a modification of the idea, the so-called “triple melting pot” theory.
 He claimed that while ethnic differences could—and often did—melt away in the fire of the crucible, fundamental religious differences simply did not melt.
 There were really three different melting pots in America, he argued: Protestant, Catholic, and Jewish.
-He referred to the research of Ruby Jo Kennedy on immigrant marriage patterns which found that, on the whole, Protestants tended to marry Protestants, whether German or Swedish in origin; Catholics tended to marry Catholics, whether Irish or Polish; and Jews tended to marry Jews, whether Orthodox or Reform.
+He referred to the research of Ruby Jo Kennedy on immigrant marriage patterns which found that, on the whole, Protestants tended to marry Protestants, whether German or Swedish in origin; Catholics tended to marry Catholics, whether Irish or Polish; and Jews tended to marry Jews, whether German or Russian.

 A decade after Herberg’s claim, students of American culture began to question the “triple melting pot” as well.
 Nathan Glazer and future U.S. senator Daniel Patrick Moynihan published a book about the new assertion of ethnicity called Beyond the Melting Pot (1963), while Michael Novak published The Rise of the Unmeltable Ethnics (1972).
 In the 1970s, with the new Muslim, Sikh, Hindu, and Buddhist immigration, the question of the melting pot was raised once again.
 In the early 1990s, a Time magazine cover story on America’s new ethnic diversity was titled, “Beyond the Melting Pot.”
-It cited the Census Bureau statistics from the 1990 Census: one in four Americans was non-white—either Hispanic, African American, Native American, or Asian and Pacific Islander.
-Those numbers have only increased in the first decade of the twenty-first century.
-Between 2000 and 2010, the growth in the Hispanic population accounted for more than half of the total growth of the U.S. population and during that same time Asians saw the largest increase by a single group identifying with one race, with an increase of 43 percent.
+It cited the Census Bureau statistics from the 1990 census: one in four Americans was non-white—either Hispanic, African American, Native American, or Asian and Pacific Islander.
+Those numbers have only increased in the first decade of the 21st century.
+Between 2000 and 2010, the growth in the Hispanic population accounted for more than half of the total growth of the U.S. population and during that same time Asians saw the largest increase by a single group identifying with one race, with an increase of 43%.
 The implications for America’s religious traditions follow.
-Although data on religious affiliations is not captured by the United States Census, the Pew Forum on Religion and Public Life in 2008 released the results of a landmark “U.S. Religious Landscape Survey” (updated in 2015), which offers a state by state snapshot of religious affiliation.
+Although data on religious affiliations is not captured by the United States Census, the Pew Forum on Religion and Public Life in 2008 released the results of a landmark “U.S. Religious Landscape Survey” (updated in 2015), which offers a state-by-state snapshot of religious affiliation.

-The questions of the first two decades of the twentieth century are on the agenda once again.
+The questions of the first two decades of the 20th century are on the agenda once again.
 What is the process by which people of diverse cultural backgrounds become Americans?
 How does it occur?
 How much will Vietnamese, Thai, Tamil or Pakistani culture begin to melt?
 Will Buddhist, Hindu or Muslim identity fade or become stronger in the American context?
 Will religious identity prevail over ethnicity and produce, once again, multiple melting pots—Hindu, Muslim, Jain?
 These are the questions a new generation now brings to the critique of the melting pot.